mridulv/kagami/README.md

 # kagami
-Library for using Kafka as a commit box
+Library for using Kafka as a commit log